Kennys Vargas

-Kennys Vargas Gautier (born August 1, 1990), nicknamed "Gorilla", is a Puerto Rican professional baseball designated hitter and first baseman for the Acereros de Monclova of the Mexican League.
-He has previously played in Major League Baseball (MLB) for the Minnesota Twins and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.
+Kennys Vargas Gautier (born August 1, 1990), nicknamed "Gorilla", is a Puerto Rican professional baseball designated hitter and first baseman for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.

 Vargas has been compared to David Ortiz due to their similarities in size.
 Vargas stands tall and weighs about 275 pounds.

 Early life

 Vargas was born in the municipality of Canóvanas, already being larger than the average local population with a length of 22 and a half inches and a weight of ten pounds.
 He was raised by his mother, teacher Elsa Gautier, who was divorced by the time that he was three years old and was left in charge of all his sustenance.
 During his youth, the family lived near a baseball park, where he joined his brother Jeronys and learned the game by the time that he was four.
 After beginning in the district of Río Piedras, Vargas continued playing in his native Canóvanas.
 Due to his size, he also played basketball during his school years, but at the urging of his mother (who saw potential for him to go professional) he selected baseball.
 In the process, Vargas declined an invitation to a major high school basketball tournament in 10th grade.
 Now invested in developing as a baseball player, he requested a trip to watch the New York Yankees play for his 15th birthday.
 After going undrafted in the 2008 Major League Baseball draft, Vargas decided to enroll in an independent baseball academy in the Dominican Republic, where he spent the following months until the Minnesota Twins invited him to an evaluation.
 In February 2009, the organization signed him as an amateur free agent with a signing bonus that neared $100,000.